 Naturally, we stuff ourselves silly.

-We repeat the gorging at lunch at Toya Beach Bar & Grill.
+It’s no secret we love Indonesian cuisine so we repeat the gorging at lunch at Toya Beach Bar & Grill.
 There are kids’ menus available but the kids opt to dive into a delicious feast of Indonesian delights, Raffles attempting to break the world record for most Indonesian food consumed by a single nine-year old boy in one sitting.

 Dinner at Cucina, an Italian Al Fresco continues the theme of over indulgence.
 Sugarpuff dines on pizza from the kids’ menu while Raffles and I devour a sublime squid ink pasta topped with seafood and some delightfully fluffy gnocchi spiked with truffles, only coming up for air to watch a mesmerising performance by Balinese dancers.